AmrDeveloper/Amun/README.md

 - Standard C Headers as part of the Standard library
 - No implicit casting, every cast must be explicit to be clear
 - Defer Statement
+- Default initalization value for global and local variables

 ### Requirements for Developments
 - C++ Compiler (GCC or Clang) that support C++20